murthylab/fly-vr/DESIGN.md

 loop experiment.
 Note:

 1. abridged config files are shown below, the full file is linked
-2. flyvr also needs some device/assay specific configuration which is not provided
+2. in real operation flyvr also needs some device/assay specific configuration which is not provided, however most of the examples can be run against a previously recorded FicTrac tracking session aka a 'replay experiment'.
+If you do not have a DAQ you can simulate one and otherwise follow along below in most cases.
+See the [developing section in the README](README.md#Developing) for more information

 #### A simple open-loop audio experiment